 These plants grow taller, so you might consider a dwarf type.

 There you have it.
 10 houseplants safe for pets.
 As a pet owner, you want the best for them, from nutrition, grooming, and healthcare.
 This might not be enough because some indoor plants might be harmful to dogs and cats.

 Familiarize yourself with common plants and their names, so you can choose the types that are safe.
-For more indoor plants options, feel free to check out our best indoor plants list.
+For more indoor plants options, feel free to check out our best indoor plants and office plants list.

 Which indoor plants do you love?
 And what protective garden tips have worked for you?
 Please leave a comment.

 Kevin is a content writer for about 3 years.
 He studied Design and Arts at College in Pennsylvania.
 A fan of home interior design and, he has taken it upon himself to spread his love for decorating homes by informing people on some of his ideas through his articles.